DmitryKoterov/GoogleHangoutRenice/README.txt

 system much more responsible on slow computers with no side effects.

-If your computer becomes slow when you use Google Hangout, just put this program to your Startup folder.
+If your computer becomes slow when you use Google Hangout, just put GoogleHangoutRenice.exe to your Startup folder.
 It will remain in background to make Google Hangout less greedy.